CIS 1130: Windows Basics

 Windows Basics (CIS1130) is an introduction to the Windows operating system and its Graphical User Interface (GUI).
 Topics include managing and using windows, accessing programs, using search facilities, the Control Panel, Taskbar, Start Menu, managing files and folders, customizing the desktop, Internet and email, managing multimedia files, maintaining hardware and software and improving performance

-CIS1130 combines textbook readings, online research, instructor notes, assignments and assessments to introduce/increase one’s understanding of Windows 7.
+CIS1130 combines textbook readings, online research, instructor notes, assignments and assessments to introduce/increase one’s understanding of Windows 7 or Windows 8.

 CIS1130 is a 2 semester credit hour class.